We are committed to making financial assistance available to families for whom the cost of tuition would be a barrier to attendance.

 You will be notified of the Financial Aid Committee’s decision on February 15.
 Tuition assistance is awarded contingent upon the Business Office receiving a copy of your filed 2017 federal tax return, W2, tax schedules included with the return, and the signed, undated Form 4506-T no later than April 18, 2018.

-New Families or Families Enrolled Prior to the 2017-2018 School Year
+New Families or Families Not Enrolled for the 2017-2018 School Year

 By February 8, 2018: